 It’s pretty huge.

 I had heard there were so many beautiful things to see in that part of the Philippines, and was curious how true all of the media campaigns were.
-I mean, it turned out that the hurricane wasn’t nearly as widespread as they made it out to be, so maybe the dangers in Mindanao weren’t, either.
+I mean, it turned out that the typhoon wasn’t nearly as widespread as they made it out to be, so maybe the dangers in Mindanao weren’t, either.

 Media does have a way of sensationalizing things, after all.